Convergence of multiple Dirichlet L-series: introduction

 The main tool to prove Theorem \eqref{main result} is the Abel summation formula.
-By the same method, we can generalize the above theorems to the case of more general multiple series, which will be briefly mentioned in the last section.
+Therefore our method is of elementary nature, but technically it is not so simple; the key technical point is embodied in Lemma \ref{lemma1}, stated in Section \ref{sec3}.

 It is to be stressed that, when $n_0=0$, Theorem \ref{main result} gives an integral expression of \eqref{MDL-series} in the region $\mathcal{D}$.
 For instance, in the case $r=2$, the above theorem implies